The question has to be asked: Is Roger Federer playing the best tennis of his career right now?

 When you look at the numbers, it's tempting to say ‘yes’ to that right away.
 Federer didn't drop a set all week, despite facing two future Hall-of-Famers on his way to the title.
 He dropped serve just once in the entire tournament, and that too only in the second set of the final – when Wawrinka suddenly went into ‘Stanimal’ mode, firing three outrageous winners that threatened to burn holes in the court.
 But most significantly, he notched up his most one-sided outdoor hardcourt win over Rafael Nadal, thus eclipsing the best efforts of even the 2006 version of Federer.

 He is also, without a shadow of a doubt, hitting his backhand better than ever.
-The man has been playing tennis for close to 20 years, but never has his backhand looked this good for this long a stretch of time.
+The man has been playing tennis for close to 20 years, but never has his backhand looked this good for this long.
 Both his wins over Nadal this year were set up by the suddenly-devastating ability of his backhand to find winners out of nowhere – his eight backhand winners in the decider at Melbourne are well-documented, and at Indian Wells he clinched two out of his four service breaks with backhand winners.

 Against Wawrinka yesterday, he sliced his backhand more than he had done all week, because he had to.
 When Wawrinka is unloading on his groundstrokes, you simply don't have the time to come over your shots the way you do against other players.
 Heck, Federer even sliced his forehand in the final more than he had against any other player, because that's what Wawrinka's thunderbolts make you do.